 As of January 26, 2021, the CDC requires all guests of any nationality flying into the United States to have a negative COVID test within 72 hours of arrival.
 Metropolitan Touring, the local operator, will provide testing to all guests from La Pinta free of charge on arrival at the Wyndham Guayaquil approximately 4pm on disembarkation day.
 Results have taken approximately 4-5 hours, so it is possible that guests can take a redeye flight out that night.

-Guests who prefer to stay overnight can book a post cruise hotel night at the Wyndham Guayaquil via UnCruise Adventures at a rate of $195 per person and pay for the $150 per person COVID rapid test on location as they did pre cruise.
+Guests who prefer to stay overnight can book a post cruise hotel night at the Wyndham Guayaquil via UnCruise Adventures at a rate of $195 per person.

 Current travel restrictions from the government of Peru require a 14 day quarantine after arrival in the country.
 If this restriction remains in effect, guests who are booked on a Machu Picchu land package will not be able to take this extension.

 Guests currently booked on the Machu Picchu land package can wait and see whether the restriction is lifted or cancel the package portion now.
 Any funds paid for the Machu Picchu package will be applied toward final payment of the cruise or to a travel certificate.

 Remember that local and international travel requirements may well change between now and your travel date.
 Stay informed and get updates here: Center for Disease Control Travel Guidelines https://pe.usembassy.gov/covid-19-information/

 La Pinta has successfully been operating during the pandemic with these measures since August 2020.
 Approximately 15,000 guests have sailed without a single COVID case.
 These measures and the attentive crew provide a safe bubble for you to experience a wonderful escape from the world’s worries and to see creatures that live nowhere else.